 6. Lose yourself in the side streets

 Porto is full of little streets.
 Most of them a car can barely pass.
-But this is a wonderful place to wandering and lose yourself in this little streets.
+But this is a wonderful place to wandering and lose yourself in the little streets.

 There are stone steps and narrow cobbled streets that beg to be explored throughout Porto.

-Each neighborhood has a slightly different look and feel.
-It’s fun to just wander along listening to music and neighbors calling out to each other and smell amazing things coming from the kitchens.
+Each neighbourhood has a slightly different look and feel.
+It’s fun to just wander along listening to music and neighbours calling out to each other.
+Be prepared to smell amazing things coming from the kitchens.

 7. Visit the San Francisco Church